Two-parameter families of matrix product operator integrals of motion in Heisenberg spin chains: Abstract

-\section{Abstract}
+\section{{Abstract}}

-Recently, Fendley et al. (2025) revealed a new way to demonstrate the integrability of XYZ Heisenberg model by constructing a one-parameter family of integrals of motion in the matrix product operator (MPO) form.
-In this short note, I report on the discovery of two-parameter families of MPOs that commute with with the Heisenberg spin chain Hamiltonian in the XXX, XXZ, and XYZ cases.
-I describe a symbolic algebra approach for finding such integrals of motion and speculate about possible applications.
+\textbf{\boldmath{ Recently, Fendley et al. (2025) revealed a new simple way to demonstrate the integrability of XYZ Heisenberg model by constructing a one-parameter family of integrals of motion in the matrix product operator (MPO) form with bond dimension $4$.
+In this work, I report on the discovery of two-parameter families of MPOs that commute with Heisenberg spin chain Hamiltonian in case of various anisotropies (XXX, XXZ, XX, XY and XYZ).
+These solutions are connected by taking appropriate limits.
+For all cases except XYZ, I also write down Floquet charges of two-step Floquet protocols corresponding to the Trotterization.
+I describe a symbolic algebra approach for finding such integrals of motion and speculate about possible generalizations and applications. }}